San Francisco Volcano, Catamarca, Argentina

 Eight days in the Andean Puna, among volcanoes, salt flats and absolute silence.

-A demanding adventure, for those looking for something more than a summit.
+A demanding adventure, for those seeking more than just a summit.

 Suri Milestones Collection